NGK46nanase/JAVA8/javascript/Functional/readme.md

 |Thread safety|Enables concurrent programming | Difficult to achieve |
 |Encapsulation |Not needed because everything is immutable |Needed to protect data integrity |

+# Lenses aka functional references

+accessing  and immutably manipulating attributes of stateful data types.

+## copy-on-write strategy

+expresions : functions that produces a value

+statements : functions that don't